Scholarships

 The Department of Communication Disorders has several graduate assistantships (GA) available within the department each year, and all graduate student applicants and/or current majors are eligible to apply for a graduate assistantship.
 The deadline for application is the same as the deadline for admission application (January 15).
 Application should be made using the electronic application form for graduate assistantship in the Department of Communication Disorders.

-Due to the limited number of assistantships available, not all students receive assistantship positions and selection of GA's is based on qualifications of the student.
+Due to the limited number of assistantships available, not all students receive assistantship positions, and the selection of GAs is based on the qualifications of the student.
 The responsibilities of departmental graduate assistants are described below.

 Graduate Assistants’ Responsibilities